This section provides an overview of the history of the Manhattan Project, the key organizations involved, the science behind the bomb, and more.

 Nuclear science has many peaceful implications for science and technology.

-Plutonium's discovery in 1941 created unique opportunities and challenges for scientists.
+The discovery of plutonium created unique opportunities and challenges for scientists.

 The collapse of the Soviet Union in 1989 created a number of problems for the international community with regards to nuclear weapons.